-That’s because we seek familiar things for comfort and comfort gives us assurance.
+That’s because we seek familiar things for comfort, which gives us assurance.

 When a client is assured by what you present, it means conversion is more likely.

-You can boost familiarity through the use of popular icons and symbols associated with fitness such as a dumbbell silhouette for example.
+You can boost familiarity by using popular icons and symbols associated with fitness, such as a dumbbell silhouette.

 13. Use Color Psychology

-An interesting strategy indeed is the use of color to subliminally influence someone’s behavior.
+An interesting strategy is using color to influence someone’s behavior subliminally.